-&lt;sup>20Since the private signals and the public outcome are (positively) correlated with the underlying state, insincere predictions (that is, those that contradict the agent's private signals) are clearly dominated.
+18Since the private signals and the public outcome are (positively) correlated with the underlying state, insincere predictions (that is, those that contradict the agent's private signals) are clearly dominated.

-&lt;sup>21Note that the argument that follows applies immediately to $\hat{T}$ even, so the proposed bound $T > \hat{T} + 1$ continues to be sufficient for the optimality of randomization in that case.
+19Note that the argument that follows applies immediately to \overline{T} even, so the proposed bound $T > \overline{T} + 1$ continues to be sufficient for the optimality of randomization in that case.